How do I sell my house privately without involving an estate agent?

 Also, when you decorate your house in preparation for selling, don’t use the old magnolia colour.
 Magnolia is out dated now.
 When you choose a paint pallet for your makeover, choose something neutral.

-Step #2 to sell your house without an estate agent – Taking pictures of your house
+Step #2 to sell your house without an estate agent – Taking great pictures of your house to show it off well

 Now that you have done a makeover of your home and done a declutter, it’s time to take some photos of your property.
 People like to see lots of photos and you should be at least taking a photo of the front and back of the property, along with each room of the house.